SenseLogic/BASIL/README.md

 ## Features

-* Database design through a concise textual specification.
+* Database design using a simple textual specification.
 * Random data generation from the field names, types and properties.
 * English and Latin lorem ipsum text.
 * Several export formats :